Why Do Dogs Chase Their Tails?

 Does Tail Chasing Indicate a Mental Condition?

-Finally, if the behavior occurs in response to stress, like being alone for a while or a trip to the vet, or family changes, like a beloved kid moving away to college.
-In that case, a behavioral disorder such as anxiety, could be related to this chasing.
+Finally, suppose the behavior occurs in response to stress, like being alone for a while or a trip to the vet or family changes, like a beloved kid moving away to college.
+In that case, a behavioral disorder, such as anxiety, could be related to this chasing.

 If your dog engages in tail chasing after upsetting events, that's the best indication he's using it as a form of self-soothing.
 "This is also something that should be discussed with a veterinarian, especially if it's very frequent or is detracting from the dog's normal daily activities," says Dr. Katribe.

 Pay attention to any lifestyle changes or situations that might be contributing to anxiety in your dog to see if you can pinpoint a cause, such as adding new household members (people or pets), changes in routine, or a change in their physical environment.
-This can help you and your vet figure out the trigger for the problem.
+This change can help you and your vet identify the problem's triggers.

 What Should Owners Know About Tail Chasing?

-Occasional tail-chasing that's not causing injury isn't something owners need to worry about, but it could still be an indication that you need to add more activity or brain games to your dog's routine.
+Occasional tail-chasing that's not causing injury isn't something owners need to worry about, but it could still indicate that you need to add more activity or brain games to your dog's routine.
 "If there's self-trauma involved, then it should definitely be stopped," stresses Dr. Katribe.
-Owners can try an Elizabethan collar for temporary relief, until they can see a veterinarian.
+Owners can try an Elizabethan collar for temporary relief until they can see a veterinarian.

 Otherwise, if you're sure it's silly antics, continue to enjoy your pup's sense of humor and incorporate other games and activities into his playtime to keep him happy, busy, and healthy.